vsanthanam/JBird/README.md

 ### Xcode

-JBird supports the full range of Apple platforms, ensuring seamless integration with your iOS, macOS, watchOS, tvOS, and visionOS applications:
+JBird supports the full range of Apple platforms when working with Xcode, whether you build from source or use an XCFramework:

 | Platform | Minimum Version | Status |
 |----------|-----------------|--------|